kaushikrohit004/MLOps-AWS-S3/README.md

-# Setting Up Automated Model Training Workflows with AWS S3
+# Automated Model Training Workflows with AWS S3
 ## Motivation
 Consider you’re an e-commerce platform aiming to enhance recommendation personalization.
 Your data resides in S3.